-A full agenda and comprehensive set of meeting papers were circulated to each ARMC members with sufficient notification prior to each meeting.
-The Internal and External Auditors were called in when relevant.

-The representatives from the Management attended the meetings by invitation for the purposes of briefing the ARMC on reports presented at the meeting and to clarify on issues that the ARMC may have with regard to the activities involving their areas of responsibilities.
+The notice and meeting papers were circulated to each of the ARMC members with sufficient notification prior to each meeting.
+The Internal and External auditor were invited to join the ARMC meeting when is relevant.
+The representative from the Management attended the meetings by way of invitation in order to brief the ARMC on reports presented and to clarify the issues that the ARMC may have in relation to the activities involving their areas of responsibilities.

-The Internal Auditors attended two (2) meetings during the financial year ended 30 June 2022 at the invitation of the committee.
-At the said meetings the Internal Auditors briefed the ARMC on the audit plan and the audit findings in relation to Hardie Development Sdn Bhd focusing on sales management review, and Capital Intertrade Sdn Bhd focusing on trade payment management review.
+The Internal Auditors attended two (2) meetings during the financial year ended 30 June 2023 at the invitation of the ARMC.
+At the said meetings the Internal Auditors briefed the ARMC on the audit plan and the audit findings in relation to Capital Intertrade Sdn Bhd focusing on standard operating policy and procedure - trade payment management review and standard operating policy and procedure - inventory management review.

-The External Auditors also attended two (2) meetings during the financial year ended 30 June 2022 at the invitation of the Committee to brief the ARMC on annual audit issues.
-During the financial year ended 30 June 2022, the ARMC has met on one (1) occasion with the External Auditors without the presence of the Management.
+The External Auditors also attended two (2) meetings during the financial year ended 30 June 2023 at the invitation of the Committee to brief the ARMC on annual audit issues.
+The ARMC met on one (1) occasion with the External Auditors without the presence of the Management to discuss on the issues faced for the preparation of the Audited Financial Statement for the financial year ended 30 June 2023.

-Minutes of each ARMC meeting were recorded and tabled for confirmation at the next following ARMC meeting and subsequently presented to the Board at Board meeting for information.
+The minutes of each ARMC meeting were recorded and tabled for confirmation at the next following ARMC meeting and subsequently presented to the Board at Board meeting for information.
 The Company Secretary is the Secretary to the ARMC.